pramonettivega/getting_started_ndp/README.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-10%20235226.png?raw=true">

-The type and amount of resources that we reserve depends on the kind of project we are working on.
+Firstly, we have to select type and amount hardware, which highly depends on the kind of project we are working on.
 Take into consideration that increasing the number and complexity of resources, also increases the waiting time to get an allocation.
 In the main page, you can consult the [Available Resources Page](https://portal.nrp-nautilus.io/resources).
 For our sample project, we are going to work with the default set up:

 - Region: Any
 - GPU's: 0
 - Cores: 1
 - RAM: 8GB
 - GPU type: Any

+The second

 The third component we must select is an appropiate [Docker Image](https://docs.docker.com/get-started/overview/) for the project we are working on.
 This will allow our server to load all libraries and dependencies that we need to work on our project.
 For this guide, we are going to use the *name of the image*, so make sure to have it selected.